gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/template-index.md

 class: centered-slide

 notes: |

+  Click on your `index.html` and let's take a quick look at the code.

   The `index` page is where you put all of the HTML code that makes up what your website's home page should look like.

   Your home page needs to be called `index.html` so that your web browser can load it automatically.